rpc00051: Glycine max DG330 callus culture

-- Two 9-cm Petri dishes, containing cells placed on semi-solid medium
+A 9-cm plastic Petri dish, containing cells placed on semi-solid medium

 Citation of cell line

-When results obtained by using this cell line are published in a scientific journal, it should be cited in the following manner: “Glycine max DG330 cell line (rpc00051) was provided by the RIKEN BRC which is participating in the National BioResource Project of the MEXT/AMED, Japan.”
+When results obtained by using this cell line are published in a scientific journal, it should be cited in the following manner: “Glycine max DG330 cell line (rpc00051) was provided by the RIKEN BRC through the National BioResource Project of the MEXT, Japan.”

 Soybean DG330 cell line was established from a hypocotyl of Glycine max (L.) Merr.
 Japanese cultivar Tanbaguro (Asano 2011 , Asano and Otobe 2011 ).
 The DG330 callus cells are yellow-green and produce isoflavones, namely daidzein and genistein.
 The DG330 cells are grown on a phytohormone-free Murashige and Skoog (MS) medium solidified with 0.25% (w/v) gellan gum, pH 5.7.
 Our DG330 cell culture has been maintained under the continuous light at 24–25°C and subcultured at 28-day intervals.